karsonkalt/gamepage_front_end/README.md

 Once a player wins a game, their score is recorded to the database and the players have the options of playing again.

-GamePage is split into two repositories, front end and back end:
+GamePage is split into two repositories, frontend and backend:
 - Frontend: [github.com/karsonkalt/gamepage_front_end](https://github.com/karsonkalt/gamepage_front_end)
 - Backend: [github.com/karsonkalt/gamepage_back_end](https://github.com/karsonkalt/gamepage_back_end)